digitaldangal/electron-folder-opener/README.md

 ## What is this ?

-This is a little application based on Electron, based on the code of the [Electron quick start](https://github.com/electron/electron-quick-start) repo.

-It's goal is to enable the possibility to open local folders in the native file explorer by clicking a button or a link on a web page.
+This simple application built with Electron offers the possibility to open local folders of your file system at a specified path by just one click on a web page.

 ## How do I use it ?

-**Warning** : This code is all but optimized, I just wanted it to work for now.
-So don't be afraid of the *poor* quality of the code.
+*You will need NodeJS in order to execute this program*

-Clone this repo, access the directory, and run
+Clone this repo, access the `electron-folder-opener` directory, and run

 `npm install`